Gift economy: Spheres of exchange and "economic systems"

 But other anthropologists refused to see these different "exchange spheres" as such polar opposites.
 Marilyn Strathern, writing on a similar area in Papua New Guinea, dismissed the utility of the contrasting setup in "The Gender of the Gift" (1988).

-Wedding rings could be considered a commodity, pure gift, or both.
+Wedding rings could be considered a commodity, purely a gift, or both.

 Rather than emphasize how particular kinds of objects are either gifts or commodities to be traded in restricted spheres of exchange, Arjun Appadurai and others began to look at how objects flowed between these spheres of exchange (i.e. how objects can be converted into gifts and then back into commodities).
 They refocussed attention away from the character of the human relationships formed through exchange, and placed it on "the social life of things" instead.
 They examined the strategies by which an object could be "singularized" (made unique, special, one-of-a-kind) and so withdrawn from the market.
 A marriage ceremony that transforms a purchased ring into an irreplaceable family heirloom is one example; the heirloom, in turn, makes a perfect gift.
 Singularization is the reverse of the seemingly irresistible process of commodification.
 They thus show how all economies are a constant flow of material objects that enter and leave specific exchange spheres.
 A similar approach is taken by Nicholas Thomas, who examines the same range of cultures and the anthropologists who write on them, and redirects attention to the "entangled objects" and their roles as both gifts and commodities.